top of page

 Exhibition campaign materials for Brazil!
 Brazil!
 The Birth of Modernism.
 Works: (left) Flying a Kite, Djanira, 1950 (right) Arrangement of Three Similar Shapes within a Circle, Geraldo de Barros, 1953 | Image © Royal Academy of Arts, London.

-Following the successful pre-launch of the Roberto Burle Marx Foundation at Sítio Roberto Burle Marx in Rio de Janeiro and our inauguration in June 2024 at His Excellency Ambassador Antonio Patriota's Residence in London, we are honoured to announce our first public engagement at one of the world's most esteemed art institutions, the Royal Academy of Arts.
+Following the successful pre-launch of the Roberto Burle Marx Foundation at Sítio Roberto Burle Marx in Rio de Janeiro and our inauguration in June 2024 at His Excellency Ambassador Antonio Patriota's Residence in London, we hosted our first public engagement at one of the world's most esteemed art institutions, the Royal Academy of Arts.

 Our Collaborators & Sponsors